-If you decide that an annuity might be a good investment option for you, use these tips to help you shop:
+If you decide that an annuity might be a good option for you, use these tips to help you shop:

 - Make sure that the agent and company are licensed.
 Agents and companies must have a Texas insurance license to legally sell annuities.
 Agents who sell variable annuities must also have a federal securities license.
 Knowing if an agent or company is licensed helps ensure that an annuity is legitimate and meets minimum state requirements.
-You can verify licensing status by calling our Consumer Help Line at 1-800-252-3439 or 512-463-6515 in Austin or by viewing company profiles on our website at www.tdi.texas.gov.
+Check the company’s complaint index.
+The complaint index is an indication of a company’s customer service record.
+Learn about a company’s licenses status, complaint history, and financial rating from an independent rating organization by calling TDI’s Consumer Help Line at 1-800-252-3439 or by visiting the TDI website at www.tdi.texas.gov.

-- What is the projected interest rate?
-Is there a guaranteed interest rate or bonus?
+- What is the current interest rate?

 - How does the annuity earn excess (non-guaranteed) credits?

-- Can the annuity lose value without surrender?
+- Can the annuity lose value?

-- What is the death benefit?
+- Is there a death benefit?

-- How much are the fees?
+- What are the fees?